 Monthly Budget Breakdown for a Single and a Family of Four

 How much will you need to live comfortably in Brighton & Hove?
-You’ll want to plan a realistic Brighton cost breakdown: for a single person (excluding rent) expect about £898.60 monthly, while a family of four will need roughly £3,158.70.
+For a single person (excluding rent), expect about £898.60 monthly.
+A family of four will need roughly £3,158.70.

-These figures exclude rent, so add housing costs separately when modeling full cost of living.
-Use the single and family estimates to compare scenarios: scale food and transport for household size, keep utility and internet figures as steady per-home costs, and adjust discretionary spending to meet your comfort target.
+These figures exclude rent, so add housing costs separately when modelling your full cost of living.
+Scale food and transport for household size, keep utilities and internet as steady per-home costs, and adjust discretionary spending to reach your comfort target.

 Rent and Housing: Prices by Apartment Size and Neighbourhood

-Now that you’ve got a monthly budget for living expenses, factor in housing—your biggest variable.
-You’ll see a consistent premium for city centre living in Brighton: a 1-bedroom costs about £1,375 in the centre versus £1,143 outside, and a 3-bedroom averages £2,450 in the centre versus £1,950 outside.
-Buying follows similar geography: price per m² is roughly £6,483 central and £4,953 outside.
-Use these figures to decide trade-offs between commute, space and neighbourhood amenities.
+Housing is your biggest variable.
+City-centre living in Brighton carries a consistent premium: a 1-bedroom costs about £1,375 in the centre versus £1,143 outside, and a 3-bedroom averages £2,450 in the centre versus £1,950 outside.
+Buying follows the same geography, with price per m2 at roughly £6,483 centrally and £4,953 outside.
+Use these figures to weigh up commute, space and neighbourhood amenities.

-Plan around Rent and Housing costs as the main driver of your Brighton budget; choose location based on affordability versus lifestyle priorities.
+Rent and housing are the main driver of your Brighton budget.
+Choose your location based on what you can afford versus the lifestyle you want.

 Utilities, Internet and Household Bills

-You’ll typically pay about £200–£240 a month for basic utilities and connectivity in Brighton & Hove, with individual estimates around £199–£208 for an 85m2 apartment and roughly £29 for unlimited broadband.
+You’ll typically pay about £200–£240 a month for basic utilities and connectivity in Brighton & Hove.
+An 85m2 apartment runs around £199–£208 for utilities, and unlimited broadband adds roughly £29.

-Mobile plans add about £12 monthly, so plan on utilities, internet and phone together totaling roughly £220–£250 depending on usage and supplier.
+Mobile plans add about £12 monthly, so utilities, internet and phone together typically total £220–£250, depending on usage and supplier.

 Typical Monthly Utilities